tlbueno/helm-charts/charts/artemiscloud-operator/README.md

 tlbueno/artemiscloud-operator     	0.2.0        	1.2.0      	A Helm chart to install ArtemisCloud Operator
 tlbueno/artemiscloud-operator     	0.1.0        	1.1.0      	A Helm chart to install ArtemisCloud Operator
 ```
+* From version 1.2.5 chart version and app version will match.
+This means, chart version 1.2.5 will install operator version 1.2.5

 Default values:
 ```yaml